zerofo/sys-con/README.md

 plus=10
 ```
 Where 1, 2, 3, 4, ... is the key ID noted in step 7.

+Note: Depending to the controller, this windows procedure might not works.
+If the mapping is incorrect, please switch to the Method 2.

 ### Method 2 (Directly from the switch logs)